 - HFL GROUP LIMITED

 - HFL BUILD LIMITED

 - HFL HOMES LIMITED

 - HFL LIVING LIMITED

 The council is the sole 100% shareholder of the companies.

-The subsidiary accounts have been consolidated into the Council's Group Accounts as at 31 March 2023 and the accounts of HfL have been subject to external audit by CLA Evelyn Partners.
-Related transactions are summarised further below.
+The subsidiary accounts have been consolidated into the Council's Group Accounts as at 31 March 2023.
+Related transactions are summarised below: